 Not Adding Share Buttons

 You might be a newbie in blogging, everyone was once.
-The ability to adapt as soon as possible by avoiding the mentioned mistakes will play a huge part in pushing you to the top real quick.
+The ability to adapt as soon as possible by avoiding the mentioned mistakes will play a huge part in pushing you to the top really quickly.

-Hope it’s helpful.
-You can check out one of the best blog sites to submit your guest post or find out best blogging websites.
+Hope this is helpful.
+You can check out one of the best blog sites to submit your guest post or find out the best blogging websites.

 Don’t forget to share with friends.